 What causes anorgasmia?

 Anorgasmia can be caused by a variety of things, and these can be both psychological and physiological.

-It’s generally quite difficult pinpointing the root cause of anorgasmia, but in some cases, psychological causes can include having trouble “letting go” during sex, having a history of sexual abuse, and also anxiety or relationship issues.
+It’s generally quite difficult pinpointing the root cause of anorgasmia and female orgasmic disorder, but in some cases, psychological causes can include having trouble “letting go” during sex, having a history of sexual abuse, and also anxiety or relationship issues.

 For some women, they may have underlying medical conditions like vaginismus (vaginal dryness) or pelvic trauma.
 It’s worth mentioning that some medications can impact on a woman's ability to orgasm - so it’s always best to check with a healthcare provider if you think this might be the case.

 These are many potential causes for anorgasmia, and these are just to name a few.
 Each woman will have their own unique reason - so it's about working out why it might be the case for you.

 Let’s be clear - every woman is different when it comes to orgasm.
 There is no one single route to orgasm, or time in which you should be orgasming.
 And, every woman will experience their first orgasm at different points in their life.
 That said, if you feel your inability to orgasm is affecting your enjoyment of and pleasure in sex, then it’s always best to seek help to get you back on track.

 And if you are keen to get help - there are plenty of treatment options to choose from.

 The good news is there are solutions and anorgasmia isn’t something that has to define your sex life (you can orgasm again!).

 Depending on the cause of your symptoms there are various treatments available for female orgasmic disorder.
 These might include making changes to your lifestyle, having therapy, and in some cases taking medication.